Tristor/pandoc_resume/markdown/resume.md

 a broad range of technical skills including a deep understanding of Windows, Linux, and networking.
 Tyler has begun applying his methodical data-driven approach to decision making and strategic focus to business problems instead of technical problems in his role as a Product Manager.
-Most recently, Tyler joined the team at Mozilla as the Network Security Product Manager in Firefox Desktop working on DoH, QUIC, ECH, to enhance user privacy and security on the web.
+Most recently, Tyler has joined the team at ThousandEyes, part of Cisco, to lead Agent Strategy growing the points of visibility around the world running ThousandEyes Cloud and Enterprise Agents as well as overseeing the BGP product area.

 My top 10 Gallup Strengths are Arranger, Responsibility, Learner, Ideation, Activator, Command, Achiever, Intellection, Input, Communication.
 My Myers-Briggs is INTJ.
 I specialize